mongodb-developer/Google-Cloud-Semantic-Search/README.md

 1. Run the embeddings generation script.

     ```sh
-    node ./create-embeddings.js
+    node ./prepare-data/create-embeddings.js
     ```

     > Note that Vertex AI has a limitation for generating 600 embeddings per minute.
 If you're getting 403 errors, wait for a minute and rerun the script.
 Repeat until all documents are 'vectorized'.

 1. Go back to your MongoDB Atlas project and open the deployed database cluster.
-Verify that the `library.books` collection has a new `text_embedding` field containing a multi-dimensional vector.
+Verify that the `bookstore.books` collection has a new `text_embedding` field containing a multi-dimensional vector.

 1. Navigate to the `search` tab to build a vector search index.